A nomad you remain, even after death

 For our luggage, the truck has a large open cage of wire mesh at the back.
 At least, that's what we thought, because just after eight, Sasha begins to neatly stack our suitcases on the rear seats in the passenger cabin.
 At the very top, he arranges the sleeping bags, barely avoiding the roof.
 Whether this precarious stacking will successfully withstand the rugged Kyrgyz roads, we dare to doubt.
 But John and Sasha are confident.
 After all, John has successfully completed this trip about twenty times this year.
 You don't need to tell him how it's done.

 Just before half-past eight, we leave behind the Uzbek Fergana, the city that gave its name to the Fergana Valley.
 This is an enormous green oasis, one of the most fertile areas of Central Asia, covering an area of more than two-thirds of Belgium, at about six hundred meters above sea level.
-It was here that, from 100 BC, the Chinese emperors came to get the legendary Fergana horses.
+It was here that, from 100 BCE, the Chinese emperors came to get the legendary Fergana horses.
 They were tired of the nomadic Xiongnu repeatedly raiding and plundering Chinese settlements, and then disappearing with their fast horses.
 The Great Wall itself proved insufficient to stop these raids; the superior horses bred in the Fergana Valley would give the Chinese army enough firepower to resist the nomads.
 The horses they bought, the Chinese paid for with silk.
 Thus, the seed was planted for the famous Silk Road, a network of trade routes between east and west.

 The seed was planted for the famous Silk Road, a network of trade routes between east and west.